DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 comments: true
 ---

-_A guide for Windows, MacOS, and Android.
-Previously in this series: [Hardening your personal infrastructure](/blog/2021/07/19/Hardening-your-personal-infrastructure.html), [File syncing](/blog/2021/07/20/Hardened-file-syncing.html)_
+_Part of my series on [hardening your personal infrastructure](/blog/2021/07/19/Hardening-your-personal-infrastructure.html).
+A guide for Windows, MacOS, and Android._

 Now that you can [securely synchronize information between your computers](/blog/2021/07/20/Hardened-file-syncing.html), let's build something on top of that!